Skip to Main Content

 Ensure reproducibility of your research

-Benefit teaching
+Benefit for teaching

 Reproducing published results from an existing dataset can be an excellent way for students to learn how to organize and analyze similar data in their future research.